-Ghost in compliance with the GDPR (Docker Compose)
+Ghost in compliance with the GDPR

 In the era of the GDPR (General Data Protection Regulation), it's essential for you to run your website in compliance with data protection regulations.
 Ghost is a modern, fast content management system that's gaining popularity in the self-hosting community.
 In this post, I'll guide you through how to run Ghost CMS with Docker-Compose while meeting GDPR requirements.